stjude-dnb-binfcore/sc-epigenie/README.md

 Currently under construction.
 Stay tuned! 🚧🚧🚧

+### Preparing project metadata

+The pipeline requires a TSV file containing essential metadata for cohort analysis.
+The file must be named `project_metadata.tsv`.
+It can include one or more samples, as long as it contains at least the following columns in this exact order: `ID`, `SAMPLE`, and `FASTQ`.
+The `ID` column must contain unique values.
+Additional metadata columns can be added and arranged as needed by the user (though not required).

+The file can be stored anywhere, but its filepath must be specified in the `project_parameters.Config.yaml` file.

+For user convenience, an example [project_metadata.tsv](https://github.com/stjude-dnb-binfcore/sc-atac-seq/blob/main/data/project_metadata) file is provided.

 ### How to Use the Repository

 #### Accessing the Code

+We recommend that users fork the `sc-atac-seq` repository and then clone their forked repository to their local machine.
+Team members should use the [stjude-dnb-binfcore](https://github.com/stjude-dnb-binfcore) account, while others can use their preferred GitHub account.
+We welcome collaborations, so please feel free to reach out if you're interested in being added to the `stjude-dnb-binfcore` account.

 1. Fork the repository